Elder Care Consultant – Meet with Pamela D Wilson

 As an eldercare consultant, Pamela experienced the loss of both parents, a brother, sister, grandparents, aunts, uncles, dear friends, and managed care for elderly clients at the end of their lives.
 She provides compassionate and empathetic support with difficult and uncomfortable topics.
 There are no silly questions—only questions that clients may feel embarrassed to ask.

-As an elder care consultant, the care navigator, and advocate for adults who need care, Pamela believes that becoming more educated about health and questions to ask healthcare providers helps clients make informed and better decisions.
-Having early conversations about care and care planning ensures that adults caring for themselves and aging parents have the opportunity to make the best choices.
+As an elder care consultant, the care navigator, and advocate for seniors and their families, Pamela believes that becoming more educated about health and questions to ask healthcare providers helps clients make informed and better decisions.
+Having early conversations about care and geriatric care planning ensures that adults caring for themselves and aging parents have the opportunity to make the best choices.

 Navigating Cultural Differences in Caregiving